syncfusion-content/maui-docs/MAUI/Popup/popup-positioning.md

 ## Absolute positioning

-To open the `SfPopup` in specific X,Y coordinates, use the `SfPopup.Show(x-position, y-position)` method as in the following code sample.
+To open the `SfPopup` in specific X and Y coordinates, use the `SfPopup.Show(x-position, y-position)` method as in the following code sample.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}